Widening a doorway costs an average of $4,348

 Sliding | $300–$4,000 |

 Unlike hollow-core doors, solid-core doors are made from a solid core of MDF, engineered wood, or foam with a wood veneer.
-This makes them stronger and heavier, providing better noise insulation and fire protection for higher-traffic areas like bedrooms.
+This makes them stronger and heavier, providing better noise insulation and fire protection in higher-traffic areas, such as bedrooms.
 Expect to pay $60 to $330 for a solid-core door.

-Slab doors can be made from wood, steel, or fiberglass and come without frames, hinges, or other hardware.
+Slab doors can be made from wood, steel, or fiberglass and are sold without frames, hinges, or other hardware.
 They cost $30 to $300 on their own, and because they lack hardware, they may be more expensive to install.

 Made of real wood, solid wood doors cost between $150 and $850 each.
 They are more expensive than hollow-core or solid-core doors, but they offer improved sound-dampening and heat insulation.
 Prices vary based on the type and quality of the wood.